muesli/beehive/README.md

 in its current working directory, unless you specify a different file with the `-config` option.

-Note: You currently have to start `beehive` from within $GOPATH/src/github.com/muesli/beehive in order for it to find all the resources for the admin interface.
-Also see the Troubleshooting & Notes section of this README.
+**Note**: you currently have to install Beehive in `$GOPATH/src/github.com/muesli/beehive` and start `beehive` from there in order for it to find all the resources for the admin interface.
+Also see the [Troubleshooting & Notes](#TAndN) section of this README.

 The admin interface will present you with a list of available Hives.
 We will need to create two Bees here, one for the RSS feed and one for your email